mehulagg/gitlab_test/doc/user/project/merge_requests/getting_started.md

 > - It's [deployed behind a feature flag](../../../user/feature_flags.md), disabled by default.
 > - It's disabled on GitLab.com.
 > - It's not recommended for production use.
-> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-merge-request-reviewers-core-only). **(CORE ONLY)**
+> - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-merge-request-reviewers). **(CORE ONLY)**

-CAUTION: **Caution:**
+CAUTION: **Warning:**
 This feature might not be available to you.
 Check the **version history** note above for details.

 Requesting a code review is an important part of contributing code.
 However, deciding who should review your code and asking for a review are no easy tasks.
 Using the "assignee" field for both authors and reviewers makes it hard for others to determine who's doing what on a merge request.

-Merge request reviewers easily allow authors to request a review as well as see the status of the review.
-By simply selecting one or more users from the **"reviewers"** field, the assigned reviewers will receive a notification of the request to review the merge request.
-This makes it easy to determine the relevant roles for the users involved in the merge request, as well as formally requesting a review form a peer.
+GitLab's Merge Request Reviewers easily allow authors to request a review as well as see the status of the review.
+By selecting one or more users from the **Reviewers** field in the merge request's right-hand sidebar, the assigned reviewers will receive a notification of the request to review the merge request.

+This makes it easy to determine the relevant roles for the users involved in the merge request, as well as formally requesting a review from a peer.

-Open the drop down box to search for the user you wish to review.
+To request it, open the **Reviewers** drop-down box to search for the user you wish to get a review from.

 ### Enable or disable Merge Request Reviewers **(CORE ONLY)**